-- 1. To the nearest hospital that can provide services appropriate to the Member's illness or injury. - 2.
-To the nearest neonatal special care unit for newborn infants for treatment of illnesses, injuries, congenital birth defects, or complications of premature birth that require that level of care.
+- 1. To the nearest hospital that can provide services appropriate to the Member's illness or injury, in cases of emergency. - 2.
+To the nearest neonatal special care unit for newborn infants for treatment of illnesses, injuries, congenital birth defects, or complications of premature birth that require that level of care. - 3.
+Transportation between hospitals when approved by Ambetter from Coordinated Care.